testcontainers/testcontainers-native/README.md

 > **WARNING**: This is a prototype.
 > There is a lot to do before it can be distributed and used in production,
 > see the GitHub Issues.
-> The plan is to provide vcpkg and Conan packages, now it is an importable CMake project.
+> The plan is to provide vcpkg and Conan packages; now it is an importable CMake project.
 > A feasible level of feature parity with Testcontainers Go is needed too,
 > hence a lot of wrapper coding.

 This is not a standalone [Testcontainers](https://testcontainers.org/) engine, but a C-style shared library adapter for native languages like C/C++, D, Lua, Swift, etc.
-It is a MVP SDK that can be later extended for the languages.
+It is an MVP SDK that can be later extended for the languages.
 The project is based on [Testcontainers for Go](https://golang.testcontainers.org/) which is one of the most powerful Testcontainers implementations.